-\ The grade point values above apply to marks earned in individual courses; grade point averages are weighted sums of the grade points earned, and thus do not necessarily correspond exactly to the scale above.
+^{} The grade point values above apply to marks earned in individual courses; grade point averages are weighted sums of the grade points earned, and thus do not necessarily correspond exactly to the scale above.

-- c) In addition to the above, there are approved grade scales that are outside the standard grade scale system.
-These grades are assigned for courses in which only broad evaluative distinctions in assessing the quality of student performance are judged appropriate.
-Approved grade scales include: - i) H (Honours), P (Pass), F (Fail); - ii) HH (High Honours), H (Honours), P (Pass), LP (Low Pass), F (Fail); - iii) CR (Credit), NCR (No Credit). - 2.
-The distribution of grades in any course shall not be predetermined by any system of quotas that specifies the number or percentage of grades allowable at any grade level. - 3.
+- 3. The distribution of grades in any course shall not be predetermined by any system of quotas that specifies the number or percentage of grades allowable at any grade level. - 4.
 The Board of Examiners will review and approve all final grades.
 All reported grades should be considered as final and any consultation should be done in advance, especially in courses with multiple instructors.
 The Board of Examiners is to be advised of any adjustment made and the reason for doing so.
 This pertains to grades adjusted for the overall class.
 (Any adjustments made for individual students should be considered on an individual basis at Board of Examiners.)
 Their recommendation will be forwarded to the Committee on Academic Standing, a Committee of the Faculty Council.
 Where grades have been adjusted by the Board of Examiners or the Committee on Academic Standing, the students, the instructor, and the Faculty Registrar shall be informed.
-The Faculty Registrar shall relay this information, upon request, to the student(s) and/or the instructor(s) with a description of the change, the methodology used, and a description of the divisional appeal procedure. - 4.
-Final grades shall not be reported or released to students as official until they are approved by the Committee on Academic Standing.
-Where final exams are written mid-year students will be informed of their unofficial grade. - 5.
+The Faculty Registrar shall relay this information, upon request, to the student(s) and/or the instructor(s) with a description of the change, the methodology used, and a description of the divisional appeal procedure. - Final grades shall not be reported or released to students as official until they are approved by the Committee on Academic Standing.
+Where final examinations are written mid-year students will be informed of their unofficial grade. - 6.
 No final grades will be posted.
-However, term grades should be posted within four weeks after an examination, and shall be posted at least three weeks before the final exam.
+However, term grades should be posted within four weeks after an examination, and shall be posted at least three weeks before the final examination.
 Exemptions must be approved by the Committee on Academic Standing.
 Secure electronic media (such as Quercus) should be used to post term grades so individuals see only their own grade.
 Unless no other alternative exists, post term grades in hard copy using truncated student numbers to reduce the ability of students to identify one another's grades.
-The first four digits of the student number are to be removed, and the grades are to be sorted numerically by 'truncated' student number in either ascending or descending order.

-- 6. Students must obtain an annual grade point average of at least 1.70 (C-) and at least 60% in every course before they can advance to the next higher year.
-This higher standard overrides those stated in the University Assessment and Grading Practices Policy. - 7.
+The first four digits of the student number are to be removed, and the grades are to be sorted numerically by 'truncated' student number in either ascending or descending order. - 7.
+Students must obtain an annual grade point average of at least 1.70 (C-) and at least 60% in every course before they can advance to the next higher year.
+This higher standard overrides those stated in the University Assessment and Grading Practices Policy. - 8.
 Students who obtain an annual grade point average of at least 1.70 (C-) and a D (50-59) or F (0-49) in a course must write the first offered supplemental examination in that course.
 The original failed grade will stand and the supplemental examination grade will be reported as either Pass or Fail.
 In order to advance to the next higher year, students must obtain a grade of Pass on the supplemental examination.